libreio/libre/README.md

 ## Graphic design
-(Nerodesk logo)[http://www.nerodesk.com/logo_large.png] should be placed on top of all site pages (centered horizontally), just above site information and login/logout link.
+Resized [nerodesk logo](http://www.nerodesk.com/logo_large.png) should be placed on top of all site pages (centered horizontally), just above site information and login/logout link.

 ## How to contribute